Diabetic Foot Care

 Your Diabetes Foot Care Program

-Every day you depend on your feet to keep you moving.
-But when you have diabetes, your feet need special care.
-Even a small foot problem can become very serious.
-So don’t take your feet for granted.
+Every day, you depend on your feet to keep you moving.
+But when you have diabetes, even a small foot problem can become very serious.
+So, don’t take your feet for granted and give them special care.
 By working with your diabetes health care team, you can learn how to protect your feet and keep them healthy.

 Evaluating Your Feet

 An evaluation helps your health care provider check the condition of your feet.
 The evaluation includes a review of your diabetes history and overall health.
 It may also include a foot exam, X-rays, or other tests.
 These can help show problems beneath the skin that you can’t see or feel.

 You will be asked about your overall health and any history of foot problems.
 You’ll also discuss your diabetes history, such as whether your blood sugar level has changed over time.
 It also includes questions about sensations of pain, tingling, pins and needles, or numbness.
 Doctors would also want to know if you have high blood pressure and heart disease, or if you smoke.
 Be sure to mention any medications, supplements, or herbal remedies you take.

 A foot exam checks the condition of different parts of your foot.
 First, your skin and nails are examined for any signs of infection.
 Blood flow is checked by feeling for the pulses in each foot.
 You may also have tests to study the nerves in the foot.
 These include using a small filament (wire) to see how sensitive your feet are.
 In certain cases, you will be asked to walk a short distance to check for bone, joint, and muscle problems.

 If needed, your health care provider will suggest certain tests to learn more about your feet.
 These include:

 - Doppler tests to measure blood flow in the feet and lower leg.